 - There are additional expenses for the nursing program.
 Uniforms are required.
 Financial Aid may be available.
 Questions should be directed to the Financial Aid office.

 The Nursing Admissions Committee considers all eligible applicants and recommends applicants for acceptance into the Nursing Program.
 Students who have not met minimum requirements will not be considered.
-All students meeting minimum criteria will be considered competitively, based on ACT score or GPA in required general education courses completed.
+All students meeting minimum criteria will be considered competitively, using the published applicant ranking tool.
 It will be to the applicant's benefit to complete as many general education courses as possible by application deadline.
 The earlier application date will also be considered if other criteria are equal.
 MEETING MINIMUM REQUIREMENTS DOES NOT GUARANTEE ACCEPTANCE.
 Preference will be given to Tennessee residents.